AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 Most of the routines described in this section occur in pairs: one for dealing with structures in C malloc space and one for dealing structures in UIAs on the heap.

 To make manipulation of C data structures reasonably flexible at runtime, the system must have available information about the type declarations of the C data structures.
 This information is usually generated for a library by the C interface generator.
-In the following, ‘Type’ is a name of one of these types for which information has been generated and stored.
+In the following, 'Type' is a name of one of these types for which information has been generated and stored.

 #### Allocation and Deallocation